-When practicing stalls at altitude, as the airspeed is slowly reduced, you will notice a slight airframe buffet, hear the stall warning horn sound, and the "stall, stall, stall" aural alert between 5 and 10 knots before the stall, feel a stick shaker vibration in the side stick, and see the Crew Alerting System display a STALL Warning annunciation.
+When practicing stalls at altitude, as the airspeed is slowly reduced, you will notice a slight airframe buffet, hear the stall warning horn sound, and the "stall, stall, stall" aural alert between 5 and 10 knots before the stall, feel a stick shaker vibration in the control yoke, and see the Crew Alerting System display a STALL Warning annunciation.
 Normally, the stall is marked by a gentle nose drop and the wings can easily be held level or in the bank with coordinated use of the ailerons and rudder.
 Upon stall warning in flight, recovery is accomplished by immediately reducing back pressure to reduce the angle of attack and to maintain safe airspeed, adding power as required and rolling wings level with coordinated use of the controls.

-Extreme care must be taken to avoid uncoordinated, accelerated or abused control inputs when close to the stall, especially when close to the ground.
+Use care to avoid uncoordinated, abrupt or abused control inputs when close to stall.